QGIS: Refine Your Maps for Reporting and Publication

 • Add a Legend your map by clicking the Add Legend icon in the left menu, or navigating Add Item > Add Legend

-The legend always has too much detail to start.
+The legend always has too much detail to start with.
 Let’s clean it up.

 • Click the drop down next to Artefacts, select the empty item, and then click the red – to remove it